-What's the meaning of OKRs?
+What's the meaning of OKR?

 This guide will give you a simple and modern approach to OKRs, designed to reduce friction for remote/hybrid teams, and encourage fast feedback loops.

-Objectives, Key Results, and projects
+The difference between Objectives, Key Results, and initiatives

 So what's the difference?